Shubhamrawat5/open-source-contribution/README.md

     1. Fork this repo
     2. Star this repo
-    3. Add a file (any useful program) inside its respective language
+    3. Add a file (any useful program) inside its respective language (if folder is not available for your language then create it by yourself)
     4. commit the code
     5. Make pull request